-If you don’t receive your Slack alerts as expected, check to see if you have a subscription (at Settings > Analytics > Subscriptions or Settings > My Profile > My Subscriptions).
-If you don't, follow the steps below.
-Also make sure that Auto-Create Account Lists is toggled on at Settings > Analytics > Auto-Create Account Lists.
+If you don’t receive your Slack alerts as expected, check to see if you have a subscription at Settings > My Profile > My Subscriptions.
+If you subscription is not set up, see Steps: Manually Create Slack Alerts.

 Steps: Manually Create Slack Alerts

-- Select Create Subscription.
+- Click Create Subscription.